Avocado Lime Ranch Dressing

 mason jar of avocado lime ranch dressing next to garden salad

-Since giving up dairy, a good, homemade Ranch Dressing is the dressing I miss most.
-So I got creative with some avocados and came up with this delicious, dairy free avocado lime dressing!
+Since giving up dairy, I miss a good, homemade Ranch Dressing the most.
+So I got creative with some avocados and came up with this delicious, dairy-free avocado lime dressing!

 How To Use Avocado Lime Ranch Dressing